 The Foundation sponsors a defined contribution plan under Internal Revenue Code Section 403(b).
 The plan covers all employees who meet eligibility requirements.
 Employer contributions to the 403(b) plan are made monthly and vest immediately.
-Total expenses related to the plan were \$249,505 for the year ended June 30, 2006.
+Total expenses related to the plan were approximately \$325,038 and \$249,505 for the years ended June 30, 2007 and 2006, respectively.